|Position:||Head Football Strength Coach|

-James Dobson enters his sixth season on the Nebraska football staff as Head Football Strength Coach.
+James Dobson is in his seventh season on the Nebraska football staff as Head Football Strength Coach.
 Dobson oversees all aspects of the Husker strength and conditioning program for football, which includes winter conditioning, summer workouts and in-season training.

 In 2012, Dobson was one of 15 strength and conditioning coaches certified as a Master Strength and Conditioning Coach by the Collegiate Strength and Conditioning Coaches Association.

-In Dobson's five seasons directing Nebraska's strength and conditioning efforts, the Huskers have had impressive gains both on and off the field.
-Outstanding conditioning was a key factor in NU ranking among the nation's top fourth-quarter squads in Dobson's tenure.
-In 2012, Dobson's strength and conditioning efforts helped Nebraska rally from double-digit second-half deficits four times in Big Ten play, including tying for the largest fourth-quarterback comeback in school history with a 12-point rally at Northwestern.
+In Dobson’s six seasons directing Nebraska’s strength and conditioning efforts, the Huskers have had impressive gains both on and off the field.
+Outstanding conditioning has been a key factor in NU ranking among the nation’s top fourth-quarter teams.
+In 2012, Dobson’s strength and conditioning efforts helped Nebraska rally from double-digit second-half deficits four times in Big Ten play, including tying for the largest fourth-quarter comeback in school history with a 12-point rally at Northwestern.

 In 2008, Nebraska outscored its opponents 155-52 in the fourth quarter.
 Nebraska’s point total and scoring differential in the fourth quarter were both second best in the nation.
 The Huskers again dominated the fourth quarter in 2009.
 Nebraska outscored its opponents 96-32 in the fourth quarter.
 The 32 points allowed in the fourth quarter tied for the fewest in the nation, while the 64-point differential was fourth.
 Overall in the second half, Nebraska outscored its opponents 154-55, as the 55 second-half points were the fewest allowed by any team in the nation.